begoodorbelucky/DigiDice/README.md

 ### Content

-- This website's content was written by the developer
+- This website's content was written by the developer.

 ### Media

 ![Canva](assets/readme-files/logoreadme.png)
+- The logo was created by the developer on Canva.
 - the logo was created using [Canva](https://www.canva.com/).